Projector

 migration

-model.
-Therefor we don’t use it.
+model, therefore it is not used.
 In event sourced applications the view state is always derived

 you replay the affected Projectors.